sparvathaneni15/CAPSTONE-PROJECT-PRODUCTION/README.md

-Below is a sample `README.md` file detailing how to run the refactored code:

----

 # SageMaker Training with Temporary AWS Credentials

 This repository contains Python scripts to train a machine learning model on AWS SageMaker using temporary AWS credentials.
 The code is modular, production-ready, and includes logging and unit testing capabilities.